20+ Up-to-date Affiliate Marketing Statistics for 2023

 Data protection is top of mind for everyday consumers, businesses, and governments, who are considering new software to protect their online footprints.

-These developments have put a wrench in third-party cookie tracking, which is how 4 in 10 affiliate marketers track their referral traffic.
+These developments have put a wrench in third-party cookie tracking, which is how 4 in 10 advertisers track their referral traffic.

-A further 25% are unaware of the need to prepare to track affiliate programs without the use of third-party cookies.
+A further 25% are unaware of the need to prepare to track affiliate referrals without the use of third-party cookies.

 While the change won’t be immediate, affiliate marketers should begin adjusting their marketing strategies in order to continue to generate revenue within these constraints.